 We will run the race to win; competing at the highest possible level is the goal.

 We are in this together; student athletes, coaches, and parents are all on the same page.

 Commitments are paramount; showing up and honoring your word is the norm.

 We will grow and improve in and out of season; getting better demands hard work.

 Supporting other players and teams is expected; we all share Wildcat pride.

 Positive attitudes will influence outcomes; passion, enthusiasm, and energy will drive us.

-Westminster’s fall 2014 athletes are living Athletic Pillar #3 - good grades and conduct lead the way.
-At the conclusion of the fall season, each team averaged a GPA of 3.21 or higher based on the athletes’ first-semester (unweighted) GPAs.
+Westminster’s spring 2015 athletes are living Athletic Pillar #3 – good grades and conduct lead the way.
+At the conclusion of the spring season, each team averaged a GPA of 3.43 or higher based on the athletes’ first-semester (unweighted) GPAs.
 They are proving that they are indeed student athletes and using their gifts for God’s glory!